 Neutral spine is a phrase that is often misunderstood and not achieved.
 I’ve come to realize that when it is said, the people saying it are referring only to the lower back portion of the spine.
 This is only part of the puzzle; albeit, an important part.
 Neutral spine is speaking of your entire spine.
-You have 3 curvatures in your spine; 1 in your neck (cervical spine), one in your middle back (thoracic spine, and one in your lower back (lumbar spine.
-These 3 regions of your spine have varying degrees of curvatures, and when the degrees of the curves are thrown out of a safe balance, this causes problems, pains, and injuries in your spine or somewhere else in the body.
+You have 3 curvatures in your spine; 1 in your neck (cervical spine), 1 in your middle back (thoracic spine), and 1 in your lower back (lumbar spine).
+These 3 regions of your spine have varying degrees of curvatures, and when the degrees of the curves are thrown out of a safe balance, this causes problems, pains, and injuries to your spine or surrounding muscles, or somewhere else in the body.
 So, finding and working in neutral is very important, and can bring great strength gains.

 If you can affect these positions, and hold them through breathing, and certain exercises, you will achieve amazing strength gains, improved posture, and core awareness.
 These positions are your Neutral Spine.!!!